 2. More Flexibility and Agility

-Because continuous feedback is always ongoing, leaders aren’t waiting for quarterly or annual performance reviews or perhaps a 360-feedback survey that happens once every few years to learn how they’re doing and how they can get better.
+With continuous feedback, leaders aren’t left waiting for quarterly or annual performance reviews or perhaps a 360-feedback survey that happens once every few years to learn how they’re doing and how they can improve.
 Ongoing feedback allows leaders to be more flexible with their development and focus in real time on how they can improve.
-And because we’re living in changing times, adopting a continuous feedback model allows development priorities to shift as business and organizational priorities shift.
+And in today’s rapidly changing business landscape, adopting a continuous feedback model ensures that development priorities stay aligned as organizational needs shift.

 3. Higher Engagement